JeffreySarnoff/SaferIntegers.jl/README_v3.md

 - it had been the case that `!(SafeUnsigned <: Unsigned)`.

 There are some additional changes.
-- Several rarely encountered bugs (limited to small yet substantive subdomains) were found by careful users and now are fixed.
+- Several bugs (limited to small yet substantive subdomains) were found by careful users and are fixed.
 - `float(x::SafeInteger)` now works to mirror `float(x::Integer)`, for cross-package support.
 - There are other implementation improvements that just work.